Consider pharmacotherapy for appropriate patients with obesity1,2

 The principles of pharmacology

-Lifestyle modifications like healthy eating and physical activity are foundational to obesity management.
-Sometimes, they are not enough to achieve long-term health benefits and an anti-obesity medication is needed.1-3
+Lifestyle modifications such as healthy eating and increased physical activity are foundational to obesity management.
+Sometimes, however, they are not enough to achieve long-term health benefits, and a prescription weight-management medication (PWMM) is needed.1-3

 For appropriate patients, pharmacological treatments are part of a comprehensive approach to long-term weight management.2